ROSbot is an autonomous robot platform based on Husarion CORE2-ROS robot controller. It integrates:

 |hSens||1||4 xGPIO, ADC, UART, more details here.|

 Please make sure that the user firmware always contains the function that monitors the supply voltage level.
 Deep discharging of batteries may decrease their lifecycle.
 Discharging to the voltage lower than 3.0V/cell can also trigger the overdischarge protection.
-If the voltage is too low please charge batteries as soon as possible.
+If the voltage is too low, turn ROSbot off and charge batteries as soon as possible.

 Software for ROSbot can be divided into 2 parts: